 To sum it up, it appears that many health issues (thyroid included) are thought to be caused by inflammatory conditions.
 With hypothyroidism becoming almost epidemic, perhaps there is something quite inflammatory about our modern diets!

 So I’ve decided to include links here, to several of my favorite items (featured at my shop).
 These are products I feel have helped me in my quest for health.
-My thyroid’s practically healed, mainly through natural foods and herbs.
-Great news for me, since, at it’s worst, I was taking three baths a day to keep warm, heating tap water to drink so I wouldn’t get a chill (from room temperature water!).
-You get the idea.
-I was in bad shape.
+My thyroid’s doing much better.
+I take ThyroGold (natural OTC thyroid gland), plus a lot of natural foods and herbs.

 And now I feel great- it’s a miracle!
 I thank God, who I feel sent me on a long mission to wellness.
 In Genesis 1:29, God said, “I have given you every plant with seeds on the face of the earth and every tree that has fruit with seeds.
 This will be your food.”
 Our culture has strayed from such natural food, creating our own weird “foods”, with the help of machines, pesticides, genetic modification, etc. Maybe it’s time to get back on track!